Afatinib (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
 Keep using birth control during treatment and for at least 2 weeks after your last dose.

-- Tell your doctor if you have kidney disease, liver disease, heart disease, or other lung problems.
+- Tell your doctor if you have kidney disease, liver disease, heart disease, stomach or bowel problems, or other lung problems.
 Tell your doctor if you wear contact lenses or have a history of eye problems, such as keratitis or severe dry eyes.

 - Do not breastfeed during treatment and for 2 weeks after your last dose of this medicine.